withtally/rollcall/scripts/eth-denver-workshop/README.md

 #### Deploying a Layer 2 Treasury

-Duplicate the `deploy-l1-treasury.sh`, creating `deploy-l2-treasury.sh`, and modify it to deploy to Layer 2.
+Duplicate the `deploy-l1-treasury.sh`, creating `deploy-l2-treasury.sh`, and modify the RPC to point to optimism.

 #### Configure ownership